samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ## Branching and conditional execution

-Magic Lambda contains the following slots.
-Most of these slots have async overloads, which will be automatically used by Magic if possible.
+Magic Lambda contains the following branching slots.

 ### [if]